lindenbergresearch/LRTRack/README.md

         git clone https://github.com/lindenbergresearch/LRTRack.git

 After that you should have the latest sources.
 If you want to build some release, you **HAVE** to switch to the corresponding TAG!
-For every released version a TAG exists, if you check out the current master it could be possible that it contains errors or unfinished modules... it is a current workstate.
+For every released version a TAG exists, **be aware that if you check out the current master it could be possible that it contains errors or unfinished modules... it is a current workstate!**

 To view all tags use: